top of page

 Choosing the Right ADU for Your Lot

-Detached ADU (Stand-alone cottage or garage apartment)
+Detached ADU (Stand-alone "Cottage" or "Casita")

 • Requirements: Full kitchen, full bathroom, separate entrance